Department Chairs' Information for IAS Promotion

 - Department’s Statement on Professional Development, Creative Activity and Scholarly Activity

-- Description of Department’s SEI and Merit procedures.
+- Description of Department’s SEI and Merit (or other Annual Review) procedures.

 - Statistical Information on the Candidate – SEI and merit rankings vis a vis the department.